hglr24/SubsidiaryScraper/README.md

 links in the `input` folder.
 To identify which file out of multiple runs is the desired one, refer to the filename, which begins with the date and time of execution.
 Also created are log files for each run in the `output/logs` folder.

-The CSV file is organized per row as such: `{ Firm ID, Subsidiary Name, Location }`
+The CSV file is organized per row as such: `{ Firm CIK, Subsidiary Name, Location, Link, Error }`
 How this information is picked out of the source material is discussed further down in this document.

 The analysis process is not perfect, and problems arise from time to time.
 I recommend checking the log file for any